hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-Is there a theodicy of ruin, some way to reconcile ourselves with contingency and the true vastness of phase space?
+Is there a theodicy of ruin?
+Some way to reconcile ourselves with contingency and the true vastness of phase space?
 Here, in one of His dwelling places, I may have the chance to find out.